Privacy Policy

 II.
 It Is Our Legal Duty To Safeguard Your Protected Health Information (PHI).

 By law we are required to insure that your PHI is kept private.
 The PHI constitutes information created or noted by us that can be used to identify you.
 It contains data about your past, present, or future health or condition, the provision of health care services to you, or the payment for such health care.
 We are required to provide you with this Notice about our privacy procedures.
 This Notice must explain when, why, and how we would use and/or disclose your PHI.
 Use of PHI means when we share, apply, utilize, examine, or analyze information within our practice; PHI is disclosed when we release, transfer, give, or otherwise reveal it to a third party outside our practice.
 With some exceptions, we may not use or disclose more of your PHI than is necessary to accomplish the purpose for which the use or disclosure is made; however, we are always legally required to follow the privacy practices described in this Notice.
+Please note that we reserve the right to change the terms of this Notice and our privacy policies at any time.
+Any changes will apply to PHI already on file with us.
+Before we make any important changes to our policies, we will immediately change this Notice and post a new copy of it in our office and on our website.
+You may also request a copy of this Notice from us.

 III.
 How We Will Use And Disclose Your PHI.